pcawte/AgDev/README.md

   - This is a simple, non-buffered library - it may have performance issues writing large volumes as in many cases does a system call for each character.

-  - fseek only implements SEEK_SET (search from beginning of file).
-Other modes are not implemented, because requires ftell functionality (see below).
+  - `fseek` only implements SEEK_SET (search from beginning of file).
+Other modes are not implemented, because requires `ftell` functionality (see below).

-  - ftell is not implemented as functionality is not exposed via MOS
+  - `ftell` is not implemented as functionality is not exposed via MOS

+19/06/2023:

+- C-runtime modified to include a work-around for emulator hanging
+- Config parameter in `makefile.mk` corrected. `PREFER_OS_LIBC` changed to `NO`

+20/06/2023:

+- C-runtime workaround reversed as issue now resolved in the emulator.
+- Development code for `scanf.c` included prior to tidying up and moving into libc

+23/06/2023:

+- stdio library updated to include: `ftell`, `clearerr`, `remove` and `rewind`

+- fseek updated to allow SEEK_SET and SEEK_CUR - note SEEK_END is not supported.
+If this required, close and reopen the file in append mode.

+- additional error codes added in `errno.h`

 ### To-Do:

 - Testing / validation

+- Check functionality of of stdio library, including fread.
+Remove stuff inherited from CE Toolchain

+- Add fprintf

+- Implement scanf and sscanf - there are versions of these in the Zilog ZDS toolchain that can be ported.

+- Add fscanf

 - Port / replace / expand library where necessary to the Agon Light.
 Including: